 [Aug 2024] Our DTSemNet paper which proposes a novel method to train oblique decision trees using gradient descent got accepted in ECAI 2024 “Vanilla Gradient Descent for Oblique Decision Trees”.

-[Jan 2024] We are organizing a Deep Learning Bootcamp in NTU.
+[Jan 2024] We organized the first Deep Learning Bootcamp in NTU.

 [Aug 2023] Appointed as Director of Career and Development in Graduate Students’ Club (SCSE).